Cantor Fitzgerald Maintains Varonis Systems (VRNS) Overweight Recommendation

 What is the Fund Sentiment?

-There are 684 funds or institutions reporting positions in Varonis Systems.
-This is an decrease of 3 owner(s) or 0.44% in the last quarter.
-Average portfolio weight of all funds dedicated to VRNS is 0.36%, an increase of 9.78%.
-Total shares owned by institutions decreased in the last three months by 2.44% to 144,548K shares.
-The put/call ratio of VRNS is 0.75, indicating a bullish outlook.
+There are 682 funds or institutions reporting positions in Varonis Systems.
+This is an increase of 2 owner(s) or 0.29% in the last quarter.
+Average portfolio weight of all funds dedicated to VRNS is 0.36%, an increase of 9.01%.
+Total shares owned by institutions decreased in the last three months by 3.26% to 144,106K shares.
+The put/call ratio of VRNS is 0.60, indicating a bullish outlook.

 What are Other Shareholders Doing?